 Lake Garda is the largest lake in Italy and surely one of the most beautiful.
 There are a few charming old towns whilst spectacular mountains provide a glorious backdrop to a wealth of activities and sightseeing opportunities.

 The lake provides a great base to enjoy the great outdoors in Northern Italy and has plenty to offer everyone, from idle days by the pool or beach to hikes in the countryside.
-Read more about our time at Lake Garda here.
+Read more about visiting Lake Garda with a baby or toddler

-Some people will tell you not to visit Venice with young children but we are not those people.
+Some people will tell you not to visit Venice with a baby or toddler but we are not those people in fact we think its one of the best places to visit in Italy with toddler.
 You should go.
 It’s a fairy-tale city with so many new things to see and discover.
 You and your little ones are sure to be enthralled by all the new experiences.
-Check out our guide to Venice with kids.
+Be sure to check out our guide to things to do in Venice with kids.

 One of the best things to do in Italy is to take a road trip with a baby, and there is nowhere better than the Amalfi Coast (as long as you avoid busy weekends in the summer).
 The famous towns of Positano and Ravello are spectacular.